OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Application.SlideShowWindows.md

 ## Remarks

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../powerpoint/How-to/return-objects-from-collections.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../powerpoint/How-to/return-objects-from-collections.md).

 ## Example